-Elsewhere, Nottinghamshire has taken a national lead on Body Worn Video as a recipient of Home Office funding to the East Midlands Operational Support Service (EMOpSS).
-This relatively new technology has enhanced our investigation capabilities and evidence gathering, increased officer protection and enabled the Force to demonstrate greater accountability to the public, particularly in the light of Stop and Search powers.
+Elsewhere, Nottinghamshire has taken a national lead on Body Word Video as a recipient of Home Office funding to the East Midlands Operational Support Service (EMOpSS).
+This relatively new technology has enhanced our investigation capabilities and evidence gathering, increased officer protection and enabled the Force to demonstrate greater accountability to the public, particularly in light demonstrate greater accountability to the public, particularly in the light of Stop and Search powers.